sjanardhan05/Rock-Paper-Scissors/README.md

 2. we will ask how many rounds would you like to play?
     3 / 5 / 7 / 9 (This is should be an odd number)
     So we can derive a winner
+   /n There are two rules to give the input as rounds /nRule-1: the input should be an Odd Number /nRule-2: it should be greater than 2 and less than 10 /nif these two rules are not satisfied ask again

-3. Make a function to generate random computer input (Rock Paper Scissor)
+4. Make a function to generate random computer input (Rock Paper Scissor)

-4. Make a function to take player input of
+5. Make a function to take player input of
     R = Rock, P = Paper, S = Scissor

-5. Check who is winning in a specific round
+6. Check who is winning in a specific round

-6. Record the Score of the game
+7. Record the Score of the game

-7. Repeat everything until there is a winner
+8. Repeat everything until there is a winner